Wakefield, Massachusetts: Fence viewers

 Although a somewhat antiquated position, the town of Wakefield, in accordance with other towns in the state of Massachusetts, appoints townspeople to positions of fence viewers.
 Fence viewers serve advisory positions to property owners before a fence is built on or dividing properties.
-As of April 2025, John Sofia and Paul Torraca serve as fence viewers in Wakefield.
+As of April 2025, John Sofia and Shaun Santos serve as fence viewers in Wakefield.

 World War II Memorial Committee

 The Town of Wakefield tasked a fifteen-member committee headed by Selectwoman Phyllis Hull to oversee the construction of a World War II Veterans' Memorial on the Upper Common.
 The memorial includes the names of 72 Wakefieldians who lost their lives during World War II, as well as names of all other Wakefieldians who served in the war.
 The creation of the committee overseeing the project was authorized in 2007, and the memorial was completed in 2011 and unveiled on Veterans Day, November 11, 2011.